 Part 4 — Receivers and other controllers of corporation property (Corporations Act Part 5.2)

-4.1 Inquiry into conduct of controller (Corporations Act s.
+4.1.
+Inquiry into conduct of controller (Corporations Act s.
 423)

 A complaint to the Court under section 423(1)(b) of the Corporations Act about an act or omission of a receiver, or a controller appointed by the Court, must be made by an originating process seeking an inquiry in relation to the complaint.